Open-Finance-Lab/FinRL_Contest_2024/Task_1_starter_kit/README.md

 ├── finrl-contest-task-2
 │ ├── trained_models # Your trained component agent weights.
 │ ├── task1_ensemble.py # File for implementing the ensemble method
+│ ├── task1_eval.py # a template evaluation file.
+Please submit your evaluation code as well.
-│ ├── task1_test.py # File to load your model and test the ensemble method │ ├── trade_simulator.py # File for the environment.
+│ ├── trade_simulator.py # File for the environment.
 Please submit it if you modified the provided env.
 │ ├── READE.md # File to explain the your code
 │ ├── requirements.txt # Have it if adding any new packages